I beg to move,

 I start by paying tribute to my all-party parliamentary group co-chair, the hon.
 Member for Harrow East (Bob Blackman), who has given an excellent introduction and who has worked very hard indeed in the nine years that he has been in the House to try to bring about the justice that we all want for the victims of the Equitable Life scandal.
 I am sad that, after so many years of debating the issue, we are back here again today talking about the continuing losses suffered by hundreds of thousands of Equitable Life policyholders.
 They invested in the world’s oldest life assurance company in the belief that they would be able to live a comfortable old age, but instead, after a lifetime of saving, they find themselves sometimes destitute and often much poorer through no fault of their own.

 How have we arrived here, nearly 20 years after Equitable Life closed its doors to new investors and nine years after the Government promised to ensure that the losses incurred by Equitable Life policyholders would be fully compensated?
 I hope that hon.
-Members will permit me to briefly go back over some of the history of this sorry tale in order to give the House and the public some answers to these questions.
+Members will permit me briefly to go back over some of the history of this sorry tale in order to give the House and the public some answers to these questions.
 My first involvement in the Equitable Life saga was to speak in a Westminster Hall debate that I led on 24 June 2009.
 In that debate, I spoke about the serious issues facing so many of our constituents since the crash of Equitable Life following its inability to meet obligations and promises made to investors over decades.

 In July 2008, the parliamentary ombudsman published her first report on Equitable Life, entitled “Equitable Life: a decade of regulatory failure”.
 On 11 December that year, the Public Administration Committee produced a report entitled “Justice delayed”, in which it stated: